theHostileNegotiator/KWBandage/PatchNotes.md

 	* Remove "Move to Evacuate Ability" in favour of evacuate infantry
 6. Speed of the MRT was based of the APC before TW 1.05
 	* Increased speed to match APC
+7. There are no sounds for units entering and exiting garrison
+	* Added sound effects
 #### Mechs EMP Animation
 1. Titans and Wolverines did not play a seperate animation when EMPed.
 Instead it continued to loop the animation it was in before EMP strike
 	* Other Mech units used the Bored animation.
 This technique was used for both the Titan and Wolverine